cs-chan/Deep-Plant/GRU-CFA/README.md

 1. Users are required to compute the probability outputs via  ``` compute_prob.py ```

-2. The probability outputs extrated can be evaluated via the two evaluation metrics mentioned [here](https://github.com/cs-chan/Deep-Plant/tree/master/HGO-CNN/matlab).
+2. The probability outputs extrated can be evaluated via the two evaluation metrics mentioned [at this https URL](https://github.com/cs-chan/Deep-Plant/tree/master/HGO-CNN/matlab).

 ## Attention visualisation